-The Geospatial BRM (see section 2.3) provides guidance for agency BRM development that will result in the identification of Service Components that are agency-specific and geospatially-enabled.
+The Business chapter (see section 4.2) provides guidance for agency BRM development that will result in the identification of geospatially-enabled Service Components that may be general purpose, mission-specific, agency-specific, or business process-specific.
 The guidance in this section will match that guidance and will flesh it out further as required to support the development of effective, business-driven agency SRMs.

-2.5.5.1 Guidance Concerning Component Granularity 11
+6.2.1.1 Guidance Concerning Component Granularity35

 The effective identification, assembly, and usage of Service Components allows for aggregate business services to be shared across agencies and governments.
-These business services provide the functionality and execution of business processes, which in turn sustain the FEA Business Reference Model (BRM) sub-functions.
+These business services provide the functionality necessary to support business activities associated with BRM line of business subfunctions.
 Service Component aggregation will enable rapid building and implementation of components to support a given initiative or investment.
 The figure below illustrates the concept of aggregate services where multiple Service Components can support a business sub-function.